 Sessions are generally on the same day and at the same time each week and last a full hour.
 Between us we would negotiate and agree this at the outset and I am committed to us jointly reviewing our work regularly to make sure it meets your needs.
 I offer a written contract in the first session which outlines my working practices and a GDPR statement.
-Being transparent and honest like this means you will know what to expect and I hope it helps you feel safe and reassured, confident that I work ethically with your best interests at heart and in mind.
+Being transparent and honest like this means you know exactly what to expect and I hope it helps you feel safe and reassured, confident that I work ethically with your best interests at heart and in mind.

 At the centre of our work will always be my deepest respect for your own natural resources, unique to each individual, which given time and space can be found again and can help you to cope successfully with whatever life throws at you.